barseghyanartur/matyan/README.rst

 Note, that placing ``.matyan.ini`` into the home root will make that configuration global for all projects.
-That's however is handy, since local ``.matyan.ini`` files simply override the global ones.
-You could use global configuration for instance for storing credentials to Jira.
+That however could be handy, since local ``.matyan.ini`` files simply override the global ones.
+For example, you could use global configuration for storing Jira credentials.

 .. code-block:: text